LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/ninna-de-cristal.md

 &nbsp;

-La niña siempre orientada,
+La niña orientada,

-ha perdido la brújula,
+ya no tiene brújula,

 y no la busca